Pecan Praline Pumpkin Bread

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-A sweet pecan praline filling is swirled into a loaf of moist and tender Pumpkin Bread for an amazing treat!
-Drizzled with silky brown sugar icing, you’ll want to devour half the loaf!
+Sweet pecan praline is swirled into a loaf of moist and tender pumpkin bread for an amazing treat!
+This praline pumpkin bread is a delicious cozy breakfast or fall dessert.
+Drizzled with silky brown sugar icing, you’ll want to devour half the loaf.
 I know I sure did!

-Moist Praline Pumpkin Bread With Brown Sugar Icing
+Reasons to Love This Moist Praline Pumpkin Bread

 Half a loaf of praline pumpkin bread with a few individual slices in the foreground